Cathryn Jakobson Ramin: Career as an author

 Ramin's first book, Carved in Sand, is about what happens to the brain in middle age.
 She chose to address this topic because in her 40s, she observed changes in her own memory (and those of her peers) that concerned her.
-Her investigative reporting skills helped her delve into the field of cognitive neuroscience, psychology and neurobiology and to write a book that critics and authors have praised as "enjoyable [and] highly informative" (Mary Roach, author of Stiff and Spook), "a frank examination of a near-universal disability" (Andrew Solomon, author of The Noonday Demon), "an enlightening and rather reassuring book on fading memory in midlife" (Jane Brody, writer for The New York Times), and, as author David Shenk of The Forgetting puts it, "a book for our time - a book about decline, how to face it, respect it, and fight back.
-On our behalf, Ramin courageously navigates the baffling limbo between 'normal' and 'disease.'"
-The book first appeared on The New York Times bestseller list in April 2007, and was ranked number 5 on Amazon within a week of its publication.
-Ramin appeared for two consecutive episodes on Good Morning America.
-She was also interviewed on Talk of the Nation, The Leonard Lopate Show, Michael Krasny's Forum and several other public radio affiliate stations.
+The book appeared on The New York Times bestseller list in April 2007.
+Ramin was interviewed on Talk of the Nation, The Leonard Lopate Show, Michael Krasny's Forum and several other public radio affiliate stations.

 From Publishers Weekly: "In her first book, veteran journalist Ramin turns herself into a guinea pig as she seeks ways to restore her own failing memory and growing inability to concentrate.
 Looking at a wide variety of genetic, biochemical and environmental factors that slow the connections among the brain's 100 billion neurons, especially in the hippocampus, Ramin undertakes 10 interventions, methods of achieving her cognitive enhancement.
 She logs the ups and downs of medications such as Adderall and Provigil; she looks at dietary supplements and biofeedback. … Overall, the variety of perspectives and the wealth of scientific information Ramin provides, as well as her warm personal style, will reward readers and may help them stay mentally sharp."

 Awards and recognition

-Ramin has spoken before many audiences, including physicians at the Hospital for Special Surgery in New York City, scientists at the George Institute in Sydney, Australia, the Feldenkrais Institute in New York City, the Commonwealth Club in San Francisco, the Bay Area Book Festival in Berkeley, the American Bankers Association, the 92nd Street Y in New York, the Harmonie Club of New York, the Society of the Four Arts, the Christamore House Guild and the Inner Circle of Advocates, a group of the top trial lawyers in America.
+Ramin has spoken before audiences including physicians at the Hospital for Special Surgery in New York City, scientists at the George Institute for Global Health in Sydney, Australia, the Feldenkrais Institute in New York City, the Commonwealth Club in San Francisco, the Bay Area Book Festival in Berkeley, the American Bankers Association, the 92nd Street Y in New York, the Harmonie Club of New York, the Society of the Four Arts, the Christamore House Guild and the Inner Circle of Advocates.

 Ramin is a member of the Association of Health Care Journalists, the National Association of Science Writers, the Authors Guild and the Journalism and Women Symposium.
 In 2013, she was awarded a grant by the Fund for Investigative Journalism.
 She is also a MacDowell Colony fellow, a fellow at the Virginia Center for the Creative Arts, and an Emeritus member of The San Francisco Writers’ Grotto.